peterlada/fastapi-cline-mistral/README.md

 ## Deployment

-To deploy the application to DigitalOcean, follow these steps:
+To deploy the application to DigitalOcean's App Platform, follow these steps:

 1. Build and push the Docker image to the DigitalOcean Container Registry: